GBSEcom/Python/docs/CardInfoLookupApi.md

 from openapi_client.rest import ApiException from pprint import pprint

-# create an instance of the API class
+# Create an instance of the API class
 api_instance = openapi_client.CardInfoLookupApi()
 content_type = 'application/json' # str | Content type. (default to 'application/json')
 client_request_id = 'client_request_id_example' # str | A client-generated ID for request tracking and signature creation, unique per request.
 This is also used for idempotency control.
 We recommend 128-bit UUID format.